SEO vs PPC | Differences Explained for Publishers

 There are two types of PPC rate models:

-- Flat-rate model–advertiser pays the publisher a fixed rate of money for each ad click, which can be negotiated.
-The publisher can lower the price if the advertiser offers a valuable long-term contract.
-For example, eBay.
+- Flat-rate model–the advertiser pays the publisher a fixed rate for each ad click, which can be negotiated.
+The publisher can lower the price if the advertiser offers a valuable long-term contract—for example, eBay.

-- Bid-based model–advertisers bid the highest amount of money they are willing to pay for an ad spot.
-In this auction, the winner is determined based on price and relevance.
-For example, Google Ads and Microsoft AdCenter (this model is recommended by top PPC agencies).
+- Bid-based model–advertisers bid the most money they will pay for an ad spot.
+In this auction, the winner is determined based on price and relevance—for example, Google Ads and Microsoft AdCenter (top PPC agencies recommend this model).

 What are the ad types of the PPC model?